qavajs/qavajs.github.io/versioned_docs/version-2x/intro.md

     ]
 }
 ```
-There is a one minute-long default timeout for a before and after test logic to prevent entire process from freezing.
+There is a one-minute-long default timeout for the before and after test logic to prevent the entire process from freezing.
-To set up a custom timeout in milliseconds use serviceTimeout property in the config file
+To set up a custom timeout in milliseconds, use `serviceTimeout` property in the config file
 ```typescript
 export default {
     serviceTimeout: 1_200_000